ChickenOnYT/ChickensCrappyCheatMenu/README.md

 # Chicken's Crappy Cheat Menu
+## This repository is currently unfinished; please do not attempt to use the code here at this moment.
 Hi, I'm DaChickenKing.
 I made this cheat menu because I want Prodigy to make an anti-cheat.
 My purpose of making this cheat menu is aligned with the purpose of [ProdigyMathGameHacking](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking).

 ## Disclaimers